$0.00 – $150.00

 This program is offered by Beth Godbee, Ph.D., a public educator and writer with deep commitments to social, racial, and environmental justice.

 Beth brings years of experience as a writer and writing teacher (previously tenured professor in composition, rhetoric, and literacy studies).
-She’s both participated in and led writing groups and has worked in writing centers, community literacy programs, and writing across the curriculum programs for many years.
+Beth has both participated in and led writing groups and retreats (in-person and online) and has worked in writing centers, community literacy programs, and writing across the curriculum programs for many years.

 How can I learn more?